 In the evening relax on the sofa with a glass of wine and let your mind wander as you gaze into the flames of the log burner.

 The Smithy has a double bedroom with shower room.
 In the living room you’ll find a large sofa (convertable into a fully sprung bed if required), armchair and dining table with chairs to seat four.
 The self-contained kitchen area has everything you need to be culinarily creative.
+Central heating and hot water are supplied by a carbon-neutral wood pellet boiler.
 There's a barbecue available for outdoor cuisine and washing machine in a separate utility room, both are shared with our other cottage, The Count House.

 For entertainment you have a flat screen TV with DVD player plus a music system with DAB, CD player and iPod dock.
 There is also a collection of games, DVDs and paperbacks.
 Find the full inventory for the Cornwall cottage for 2 here.